The NYT Crossword Puzzle is Approximately as Cool as the OED

-There’s a misconception that being good at crosswords requires knowledge of trivia, and it couldn't be more false.
+There’s a misconception that being good at crosswords and getting NYT crossword answers quickly requires knowledge of trivia, and it couldn't be more false.
 Sometimes a crossword constructor will resort to an obscure word just to get all the clues to fit, but trivia runs counter to the goal of the New York Times crossword, and puzzles with too many esoteric clues don't get printed.

 A good New York Times crossword puzzle consists of two elements:

 “Zeitgeist” is a German word which means “spirit of the times”.
 The zeitgeist is the opposite of trivia; it is the collection of cultural references that should be familiar to most people.